INTERNAL AUDIT UNIT (IA)

 - Submitting other reports to the OJK as requested by the OJK.

-- In terms of implementing the Integrated Governance and with CIMB Niaga's role as the Main Entity that already has an established IA, the implementation of Integrated IA tasks is carried out by the existing IA with the following responsibilities:
+- In terms of implementing the Integrated Governance and with CIMB Niaga’s role as the FCHC that already has an established IA, the implementation of Integrated IA tasks is carried out by the existing IA with the 3 (three) following responsibilities:

-- Auditing at Financial Services Institutions (FSI) either individually, joint audits, or based on reports from IA FSI.
+- Auditing at Financial Services Institutions (FSIs), either individually, jointly, or based on reports from the IA FSI.

-- Monitoring and evaluating the implementation of Integrated IA in each member of the CIMB Indonesia Financial Conglomeration, coordinating with all IA members of the CIMB Indonesia Financial Conglomeration according to their functions, and compiling the results of the implementation of Integrated IA from each member of the CIMB Indonesia Financial Conglomeration, periodically (every semester).
+- Monitor and evaluate the implementation of the Integrated IA in each member of the CIMB Indonesia Financial Conglomeration, coordinate with all IA within the CIMB Indonesia Financial Conglomeration according to their respective functions, and compile the results of the Integrated IA implementation for each member of the CIMB Indonesia Financial Conglomeration, periodically (every semester).

-- Preparing and submitting reports on the implementation of the duties and responsibilities of Integrated IA to the Director appointed to supervise FSI in the Financial Conglomeration, Director of Compliance of Main Entity and Board of Commissioners of Main Entity.
+- Preparing and submitting reports on the implementation of the duties and responsibilities of the Integrated IA to the Director appointed to supervise FSIs in the Financial Conglomeration, Director of Compliance of the FCHC and the BOC of the FCHC.

 INTERNAL AUDITOR CODE OF ETHICS

-The Chief Audit Executive and all IA employees are required to follow the CIMB Niaga Code of Ethics and Code of Conduct, as well as the CIMB Niaga Internal Auditor Code of Ethics, which is based on and refers to the Institute of Internal Auditors' Code of Ethics.
-Every year, all IA members receive a refresher on the Code of Ethics and sign a statement about it.
+The Chief Audit Executive and all employees of the IA are required to comply with CIMB Niaga’s Code of Ethics and Code of Conduct, as well as CIMB Niaga’s internal auditors code of ethics, which is based on and refers to the Code of Ethics of The Institute of Internal Auditors. every year, all IA members received a refresher on the Code of Ethics and sign a statement about it.

-The CIMB Niaga Internal Auditors Code of Ethics is as follows:
+The key principles of CIMB Niaga’s Internal Auditors’ Code of Ethics are as follows:

 - Demonstrating Integrity

-Internal auditors apply knowledge, skills, and abilities to successfully fulfill their roles and responsibilities, including having competence, undertaking ongoing professional development. - Exercising Due Professional Care
+Internal auditors apply the knowledge, skills, and abilities necessary to successfully fulfill their roles and responsibilities, including having competence and undertaking continuous professional development. - Applying Professional Care

-Internal Auditors apply due professional care in planning and performing internal audit services, taking into account conformity with GIAS, professional care, professional skepticism. - Maintaining Confidentiality
+Internal auditors apply due professional care in planning and performing internal audit services, observing compliance with GIAS, professional care, and professional skepticism. - Maintaining Confidentiality